Following your hearing, you will receive a Notice of Decision in the mail from the judge stating that a decision has been made on your claim.

 A dismissal may sometimes be issued by an ALJ as well.
 In this decision, your case is dismissed without a decision.
 This can happen when you don’t go to the hearing, when you filed your appeal too late without good reason, or when your case has already been decided and you have no new evidence.

-A dismissal can be appealed to the Appeals Council or Federal Court.
+A dismissal can be appealed by a disability lawyer to the Appeals Council or Federal Court.

 What Next?